EncyclopediaRed/btcamp-87826/content/blog_02.md

-          *   **Shared Data Goals**: Understanding of and agreement of beneficiaries on how data is shared, to whom it is shared with, why it is shared, and compliance with these parameters
+          *   **Shared Data Goals**: Understanding of and agreement of beneficiaries on how data is shared, to whom it is shared, why it is shared, and compliance with these parameters

+          Below is a lifecycle for how a data trust works with BütCamp, Inc. built into the model.
+Essentially, we provide a clear, concise statement to all users describing their data rights before they enter any personal information.
+We keep only the data necessary to complete an order successfully, and data is put into a data trust that BütCamp uses for ethical research.

           ![](/images/howdatatrustswork.png)